Keidan/HexViewer/specs/Manual Tests/Partial file opening.md

 - After validation :
    - A dialog box showing the loading progress is displayed.
    - The content of the selected file is displayed.
+   - **Note: If the open area is the entire file, the opening of the file is considered a normal opening (not a partial opening).**

 ## Open when a file is already open (no change)
 - Open a file by clicking on the `Partial file opening...` menu in the contextual menu OR by clicking on the `PARTIAL FILE OPENING` button in the home view.